-Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
+Furthermore, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
 In addition, harassment under the Protection from Harassment Act 1997 - which is not limited to circumstances where harassment relates to a protected characteristic - is a criminal offence.

-- Make opportunities for training, development and progress available to all staff/volunteers, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation. - Decisions concerning staff/volunteers being based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act). - Review employment/volunteering practices and procedures when necessary to ensure fairness and update them and the policy to take account of changes in the law. - Monitor the make-up of the workforce regarding information such as age, sex, ethnic background, sexual orientation, religion or belief, and disability in encouraging equality, diversity and inclusion, and in meeting the aims and commitments set out in the equality, diversity and inclusion policy.
+- 4. Make opportunities for training, development and progress available to all staff/volunteers, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation. - 5.
+Decisions concerning staff/volunteers being based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act). - 6.
+Review employment/volunteering practices and procedures when necessary to ensure fairness and update them and the policy to take account of changes in the law. - 7.
+At times review/monitor the make-up of the workforce regarding information such as age, sex, ethnic background, sexual orientation, religion or belief, and disability in encouraging equality, diversity and inclusion, and in meeting the aims and commitments set out in this equality, diversity and inclusion policy.

-Monitoring will also include assessing how the equality, diversity and inclusion policy, and any supporting action plan, are working in practice, reviewing them annually, and considering and taking action to address any issues.
+This may also include assessing how the equality, diversity and inclusion policy is working in practice, reviewing it annually, and considering and taking action to address any issues.